2016 United States wireless spectrum auction: Background

 The 2008 United States wireless spectrum auction, dealing with allocations for UHF television in the 700 MHz band, generated $19.6 billion from companies such as AT&T and Verizon Communications.
 This auction re-allocated the UHF space formerly occupied by channels 52–69, after the completion of the primary digital television transition in the United States from NTSC to ATSC in 2009.
 In effect, the digital transition had eliminated 25% of the space allocated for UHF television in the United States.

 Wireless broadband internet access interests had expressed desire for more broadcast spectrum for their use, and in March 2009, Massachusetts Senator John Kerry introduced a bill requiring a study of efficient use of the spectrum.
 The lobbying group CTIA pressed for 800 MHz of additional spectrum.
-David Donovan of The Association for Maximum Service Television, seeing that further cuts of broadcast television UHF frequencies was being eyed, stated that the 2 GHz S band, allocated for mobile satellite service, was not being used ten years after its allocation, and would be an appropriate allocation target rather than demanding even more space in UHF broadcast ranges.
+David Donovan of the Association for Maximum Service Television, seeing that further cuts of broadcast television UHF frequencies were being eyed, stated that the 2 GHz S band, allocated for mobile satellite service, was not being used ten years after its allocation, and would be an appropriate allocation target rather than demanding even more space in UHF broadcast ranges.
 The National Association of Broadcasters (NAB) and the AMST commented to the FCC that the government should make maximum use of the newly available 700 MHz UHF spectrum and other spectrum already allocated for wireless before asking for more, while companies that would benefit asked the government to look everywhere possible.
 Many broadcasters objected to further encroachment on the UHF broadcast spectrum.